danklassen/consh/README.md

 consh
 =====

+### This script is for concrete5.5 / concrete5.6.
+If you are looking for a concrete5.7 compatible version, it has been re-written and is available at <https://github.com/triplei/consh>.

 At the moment this has only been tested on an ubuntu workstation connecting to an ubuntu server.
 As far as I know there isn't any reason it shouldn't work on any *nix setup though.

 concrete5 shell scripts